khulnasoft-lab/design.khulnasoft.com/contents/components/breadcrumb.md

 ## Usage

-Breadcrumbs should appear on every page of the application, except for the register and profile screens.
-Breadcrumbs show the hierarchical progress from the highest page entity to the current page entity, one step at a time.
-They should not be used to replace the main navigation.
+A breadcrumb should appear on every page of the application, except for the register and profile screens.
+It should show the hierarchical progress from the highest page entity to the current page entity, one step at a time.
+It should not be used to replace the main navigation.

 ### Dos and Dont's